chinamike65/hugo-tuolesi/content/book3/book3en.md

 So the scripture says:

+>
-Tomorrow or future rebirth, I don't know which will come first,
+>Tomorrow or afuture rebirth, I don't know which will come first,
+>

-Abandoning tomorrow's affairs should be for future rebirths.
+>Abandoning tomorrow's affairs should be for future rebirths.
+>

 Tomorrow or the afterlife, which comes first is unknown, and it is difficult to say where the afterlife will take us.